Debasish2017331091/Computer-Graphics-Project-Using-Opengl-c-/README.md

 # Computer Graphics Project Using Opengl C++
-A circle that can be moved up, down, left, right using arrow keys.
+A circle that can be moved up, down, left and right using arrow keys.

 The circle will become filled if it is clicked inside.